 The sun finally came out!
 The fog was still looming off the coast, but the sun warmed the day up considerably.
 Time to stop again.
-This time we were near what we call our “secret” beach even though it’s probably not very secret since there is a small parking lot and well maintained trail that leads down to the beach.
-We call it “secret” beach because we don’t know what it’s really called and it seemed secret since we never see any people there.
+This time we were near what we’ve been calling our “secret” beach even though it’s probably not very secret since there is a small parking lot and well maintained trail that leads down to the beach.
+I just looked on Google maps, the trail is called Whitehouse Creek Trail.
 To find the parking lot when traveling south on Hwy 1 is a bit tricky.
 After seeing the sign for Costanoa (which is on the left), start preparing to pull off the road on the right side, immediately where the trees end and the landscape turns into open grassland (on the right).
 The small dirt parking lot is directly across from Whitehouse Canyon Road.
 Walk the trail through the grassy area until you get to a beach access (with stairs even).

 Word of warning, there are no restroom facilities here or at the trailhead.
 Our campervan has a bathroom, but even then it’s a bit of a trek from the beach to the parking lot, so plan accordingly.
 I’ve never been, but Costanoa is just north of here.
 It has a lodge, restaurant, campground, cabins, and general store.
 Also, Ano Nuevo State park is only 4 minutes south.
 Grateful for the sunny weather and not wanting to push our luck with the fog which was creeping back in, we called it a day after “secret” beach and went home.